basmarad/UsedCarPrices/README.md

 ### Personal Motivation
 My main motivation behind working with such data set is to practise data cleaning and imputation techniques.
-A goal of this project is to compare the predictive model performance with different imputation techniques to help me understand better how to decide which imputation strategy to use based on the context.